-We examine the highly prospective industry of mineral mining within the Pacific island nation of Papua New Guinea
+We examine the highly prospective industry of mineral mining with the Papua New Guinea Mineral Resources Authority (MRA).

 The world’s third largest island county, Papua New Guinea (PNG) is universally acknowledged for its wealth of natural resources.
 This independent island nation boasts a diverse tapestry of geological landscapes resulting from significant tectonic activity, as relatively recent movements within the Earth’s crust prompted the collision of the northwards-moving Australian Plate with the Pacific Plate, thereby separating the island landmass of PNG from the Australian continent in bygone millennia.
 Today, PNG’s landscapes, comprising jagged limestone, impenetrable lowland rainforests, the towering Central Highlands of the Bismarck Range and fertile volcanic basins, are evidence of this geological movement.
 Meanwhile, vast deltas and areas of swampy plains are the result of high sediment loads within the Sepik, Ramu, and Fly River systems.

 This impressive geographical diversity to be witnessed above ground is equalled by the rich mineral offering hidden beneath the soil, hosting a wealth that has long been explored and, in an industry that has historically received much criticism, exploited.
 The region is considered prospective for the exploration of several mineralisation styles, including epithermal and porphyry-related high and low-sulfidation systems, skarns, volcanic massive sulphides, exhalative manganese deposits, lateritic nickel-chromite-cobalt and sea floor massive sulphides.